Faheetah/unit/README.md

 # Unit

-A library for working with measurements in Elixir, supporting unit conversion and arithmetic operations.
+A library for working with measurements in Elixir, supporting unit conversion, arithmetic operations, and string parsing.

 ## Features

-- Support for multiple measurement types (volume, weight)
+- Support for multiple measurement types (volume, weight, temperature)
 - Unit conversion between different units of the same type
 - Arithmetic operations (addition, subtraction) between units of the same type
+- String parsing for all unit types
+- Type-specific parsing functions for more precise control
 - Error handling for incompatible unit operations

 ## Installation